SAP-samples/abap-platform-rap100/README.md

 | [Exercise 9: External API-based Access to the RAP BO with EML](exercises/ex9/readme.md) | -- |

 #### Additional Exercises:
-The following exercise is based on the Exercise 1-9 from the _Beginner_ and _Intermediate Level_ sections.
+The following exercises are based on the Exercise 1-9 from the _Beginner_ and _Intermediate Level_ sections.
-However, you can perform this exercise already after _Exercise 1_ if you want to test the resut of the follow-up exercises directly in the actual proper SAP Fiori elements-based _Travel_ app instead of using the ADT preview.
+However, you can perform these exercises in the given order already after _Exercise 1_ if you want to test the result of the following exercises directly in the real SAP Fiori elements-based _Travel_ app instead of using the ADT preview.

 | Exercises | -- |
 | ------------- |  -- |